 “Research-wise, it would be impossible to tie those two things together.
 There are too many intervening variables to be able to craft that type of study.
-From a researcher’s perspective, that study is impossible,” Kent said.
+From a researcher’s perspective, that study is impossible,” Kent said in response to a question from Senator Carolyn Stewart Olsen.
 “To tie a health outcome that is over here to a policy that is so far away from the person, there are too many other variables that could also have an impact.
 It’s not to say that the policy might not have an impact; it’s just that it’s impossible to measure.”

 WATCH: Children’s eating habits are formed by watching their fathers

 Statistics Canada and University of Manitoba researchers have found that, even with the explosion of advertising aimed at kids in the last decade or so, obesity rates in Canada have been falling.